quarkusio/quarkusio.github.io/README.md

 ## Writing a blog

 > **NOTE:** Using generative AI in *assisting* writing is fine, but please don't use it to write entire posts.
-> Used badly generative AI's has a tendency to use complex works and phrasing making the content hard to read and understand.
+> Used badly, generative AI has a tendency to use complex words and phrasing.
+This makes the content hard to read and understand.
 Always review your blog with a human reader in mind, make sure it's factually correct and especially keep the human touch and opinions in the content.

 To write a blog: